shaniz/IrreversibleBackdoor/Readme.md

 For Pre-trained Models** Original implementation: [https://github.com/ChiangE/Sophon].
 <img src="https://github.com/Sophon-NonFinetunableLearning/Sophon/blob/main/sophon.png" width="400" align="center"/>

-2. 'irreversible backdoor' folder: An implementation of our paper - ******.
+2. 'irreversible_backdoor' folder: An implementation of our paper - ******.
 Drawing ideas from Sophon implementation It implements a learning algorithm used to prevent a targeted backdoor removal later finetune process on foundation models.
 It uses same ideas from Sophon paper, with updated loss function to achieve the new goal.

+Each main folder (sophon_orig, irreversible_backdoor) contains 3 subfolders:
+1. stage1_pretrain - pretrain model on origin domain (clean/poisoned depend on project)
+2. stage2_train - train the model according the new training method
+3. stage3_eval - evaluation script

 ## Preparation